LaunchCode-Education-Archived/skills-back-end-csharp/assignments/techjobs-oo/README.md

 #### Display A Single Job

-Your first two tasks involve display the data associate with a single job.
+Your first two tasks involve displaying data associated with a single job.
 When you're done, visiting the URL `/Job?id=X` will display the details of the job with ID equal to X.

-Within the `Index` action method of `JobController`, you should retrieve retrieve the job with the given ID, and then pass it into the view *without* using `ViewBag`.
+Within the `Index` action method of `JobController`, you should retrieve the job with the given ID, and then pass it into the view *without* using `ViewBag`.
 In other words, use the `Job` as a ViewModel.

 Within `Views/Job/Index.cshtml` you need to declare the ViewModel type and then display the properties of the job in a table.